 We think that our holiday serves as a lovely reminder of what is important in life and how pleasure may be gained from noticing the extraordinary in the ordinary as a means of enhancing one’s life.
 In this troubled world, there is nevertheless so much day to day beauty in our lives all around us, particularly as provided by nature, we just need to remind ourselves of this from time to time.
 We are not aware of any other holiday that offers what we do - please do take time to read our reviews to see what our guests have said about us.

 All of our bedrooms are individually themed and tastefully decorated.
 Retreat guests can expect to sleep on high thread count quality bed linen with snuggly pillows, cushions and throws, a bathrobe and nice fluffy towels.
 In keeping with our Environmental Policy towels are changed upon request.
 We provide you with a separate towel for your personal use around the swimming pool and you will always have access to a sun lounger.

 Each room also contains a supply of wooden coat hangers, a hairdryer, quality hand washing soap and shower gel.
 Hair straighteners are also available upon request.

 All soft drinks, teas (including herbal ones) and coffee.
-A bean to coffee station and tea making facilities are available 24 hours.
+A bean to the coffee station and tea making facilities are available 24 hours.
 Wine is provided with your evening meal.
-Located in the Art Studio there is also a dedicated fridge for you to store any personal purchases of alcohol along with an ice making machine for use during the day.
+Located in the Art Studio there is also a dedicated fridge for you to store any personal purchases of alcohol along with an ice-making machine for use during the day.